Animation plays an important role when creating VR and games.

 Drag the tab labelled ‘Animation’ into an existing window.

 I have combined it with the Editor window.

 Rotate a Cube

-Firstly, let’s make a simple animation that only rotates a Cube.
+First, let’s make a simple animation that rotates a Cube.

 Right-click on the Hierarchy window and select ‘3D Object > Cube’ to create a Cube.